hanfried/hanfried-bookmarks/README.md

             Also, this library is intended to make Python logging less painful by adding a bunch of useful functionalities that solve caveats of the standard loggers.
 Using logs in your application should be an automatism, Loguru tries to make it both pleasant and powerful.
+        -   <https://github.com/willmcgugan/rich>  - Python library for rich text and beautiful formatting in the terminal

     3. Code Quality/CI